Review: Chekov in the modern age

 “What if everything just works out for us, dude?” the King Baby asks, embodying the blind confidence that plagues the modern man.
 The “red-pill” problem is tackled in a way that reflects centuries old misogyny.
 This character is a fun lens to use to peer back into time and how those issues are evolved and yet remain the exact same.
 John’s entitlement causes unnecessary and unearned friction between the characters.

 Step-mother Elaina enters, out-dazzling the entire cast thus far.
-Loved ACTORS costuming here, she stood out and still felt of-the-time.
+Tiffany Denise Hobbs’ costuming stood out and still felt of-the-time.

-The dining room table is clever staging, and the lighting warms the space with familial comfort and ambiance.
-The lilies that step-mother brought home, looming over them.
+The dining room table is clever staging, and the lighting warms the space with familial ambiance.
+The lilies that the step-mother brought home loom over them.
 Lilies are a funeral flower, but they act like it’s a congratulatory flower, which is odd of them.

 It was a cute choice to have the actors clear the table as a family.
 A bed rolls out of the opposite wings; in it, the Professor and Elaina.
 He’s worried about the bones in the house, unlike Elaina who’s worried about the bone in the bed.
 It’s an intense marital squabble, lots of big issues around pain, money and unfulfilled dreams.

-Elaina is struggling with some pretty uncomfortable unrequited love between her and John, her loser stepson.
+Upstairs, Elaina is struggling with some pretty uncomfortable unrequited love between her and John, her loser stepson.
 She’s so unhinged and he’s so insufferable.
 They have confusing boundaries but good chemistry.
-Erin is freaking out about her parents and their mishandled “disaster caravan” to escape the fires.
+Downstairs, Erin confides in Sonia about her parents and their mishandled “disaster caravan” to escape the fires.

-It’s all too trite to have the gravity Chekov requires, the modern age doesn’t stand up.
-Despite the parallels, overall the stakes seem very low, which is why I imagine PLAYWRIGHT created the stakes of there being an all-consuming fire just outside.
+It’s all too trite to have the gravity Chekov requires.
+Modern age problems don’t stand up, and the desperation doesn’t really come through in the way it does in Uncle Vanya.
+Despite the parallels, overall the stakes seem very low, which is likely why Hyland created the stakes of there being an all-consuming fire just outside.
 What’s going on in the house may seem tame by today’s standards of salaciousness, but ultimately doom is impending.
+It’s clever, and it’s a creative metaphor for how the walls of the home are closing in on them and all that they know is going up in flames.

 A beautiful fire effect occurs onstage while Sonia goes neurotic again.
 Over the course of the show, she’s been unraveling, making the audience realize that the teenage fantasies from earlier were, indeed, indicative of an unstable young woman.
 The house, still haunted by photos of their late mother, empties out as everyone flees the fire and each other, leaving Sonia alone with herself.